 Today, blockchain technology is often used for improving the overall security of a product and adding more transparency to its inner processes.
 Having a well-planned testing strategy can help you make sure this additional layer won’t cause any negative side effects.

-At Apriorit, we have blockchain experts who know how to ensure the quality of blockchain systems.
+At Apriorit, we have blockchain experts who know how to ensure the quality of blockchain systems and how to test software performance.
 In this article, we highlight the most important nuances of preparing a testing strategy for a blockchain-based project.
 This article will be useful for testing managers, blockchain testers, and anyone who wants to better plan their testing activities.

 In software testing, planning every step is crucial.
 You need to have a clear vision of what you need to test and how and when it should be tested.
 Missing a single little test can result in releasing your product with critical bugs that will affect its performance and security.
 To prevent this from happening, you need to dedicate enough time and effort to preparing your testing strategy.